 The ABAW is a proud member of the Washington State Joint Asian Judicial Evaluations Committee (JAJEC).
 Created in July 2006 to simplify and streamline the judicial evaluation process, JAJEC includes members from ABAW, the Korean American Bar Association (KABA), the South Asian Bar Association of Washington (SABAW), Filipino Lawyers of Washington (FLOW), Middle Eastern Legal Association of Washington (MELAW), and the Vietnamese American Bar Association (VABAW).
-Click here to read the JAJEC bylaws and here to view the most recent amendment.
+Click here to read the JAJEC bylaws, updated as of March 1, 2021.

 The JAJEC was created in part to ensure that judicial candidates are aware of and consider the issues important to the Asian Specialty Bars.
 All of our ratings are available to the public to educate voters of those candidates who meet the qualifications to serve on the judiciary as defined by the Asian Specialty Bars.

 WHO WE EVALUATE